Tyrn/wei/the-insider-en.typ

      "What?"

      "Drop  this  project.
 You won't  get anything  out  of  it, anyway.
-Do something else - build the business center instead of Kaminsky."
+Do something else---build the business center instead of Kaminsky."

      Bemish felt his face paling with rage.
 It looked like Giles has already picked up the local officials' manners.